TYPO3-svn-archive/pastecode/README.txt

-Feel free to add some documentation or simply add a link to the online manual.
+1) Search: If you use view "search", you have to provide a view "snippets" on this page to display the search results
+2) ...